 The vehicle has components and labels that use symbols instead of text.
 Symbols are shown along with the text describing the operation or information relating to a specific component, control, message, gauge, or indicator.

-: This symbol is shown when you need to see your owner manual for additional instructions or information.
+: Shown when the owner manual has additional instructions or information.

-This symbol is shown when you need to see a service manual for additional instructions or information.
+: Shown when the service manual has additional instructions or information.

 Vehicle Symbol Chart